dotnet/csharplang/proposals/dictionary-expressions.md

 ## Design Intuition

-There are two aspects to the design of dictionary expressions.
+There are two core aspects to the design of dictionary expressions.

 First is the concept of a `dictionary type`. *Dictionary types* are types that are similar to the existing `collection type` concept, with the additional requirements that they have an *element type* of some `KeyValuePair<TKey, TValue>>` *and* have an indexer `TValue this[TKey] { ... }`.
 The latter requirement ensures that `List<KeyValuePair<int, string>>` is not considered a dictionary type (as its indexer is from `int` to `KeyValuePair<int, string>`).